Welcome to Statistics for Innovation (sfi)²

-Ph.D Position in Mathematical Sciences (4 years) available at the Department of Mathematics, University of Oslo.
-Application deadline: April 20, 2014.
+Ph.D Position in biostatistics (3 or 4 years) available at the Department of Biostatistics, University of Oslo.
+Application deadline: July 13, 2014.

 Our PhD Student Reinaldo Marques is one of the winners of the Student Paper Competition 2014 in Bayesian methodology of the American Statistical Association.
 The paper, “Particle move-reweighting strategies for online inference", has been selected to be presented in the next Joint Statistical Meeting to be held in Boston, USA from August 2–7, 2014.

 STOR-i is a pioneering doctoral training centre with a ground-breaking approach to statistics and operational research. (sfi)² and STOR-i are international partners, see details here.

 Networks and Projects

 - Statistical Approaches to Regional Climate Models for Adaptation: A Nordic Top-level Research Initiative (Funded by the Nordic Top-level Research Initiative)

 - Insuring Future Climate Change (IFCC) (Funded by The Research Council of Norway)